 The most common concertina is 20 button instrument, with two rows of 5 for the right hand and likewise for the left.
 Some concertinas are diatonic (i.e. play a different note on the push vs. pull stroke).
 My personal instrument is a Hohner Anglo accordion, and thus plays a different tone when compressed vs. stretched.
 Learning to play the Anglo Concertina is surprisingly easy, & like any diatonic instrument it tends to produce pleasing sounds.
 The other two types of concertinas are 'English' and 'duet'.
 Each of the three has its strengths & weaknesses.

 The English accordion plays the scale by alternating between left & right hand.
 Allegedly, this facilitates playing fast & lively tunes that would be difficult on a diatonic instrument.
-The disadvantage of the Englished keyed concertina is that simultaneous playing of melody & accompanyment is virtually impossible.
+The disadvantage of the English keyed concertina is that simultaneous playing of melody & accompaniment is virtually impossible.
 The English accordion is thus reduced to playing the melody, without supporting base.

 Instrument Cost: The cost of a new accordion can range from $350 to $10000 depending on the size, number of base notes, swtiches, quality & country of manufacture.
 Good European made diatonic button box accordions can be bought new for $800 and up.
 European made piano keyed accordions can be bought new for $1100 and up.
 As expected, Chinese made instruments can be much cheaper; but, care is advised to ensure you are getting a high quality instrument that will last.If you would like to buy an accordion or concertina & live in a major city, you doubtless have good local merchants with access to accordions.
 In addition the following web page identifies several merchants who can provide new or used instruments.
-I have personal experience only Deftner (good experience) & the links provided are based on Internet research alone.
+I have personal experience only with Deftner and also Liberty Bellows (both good experiences).
+Links follow.